top of page

 RED CROSS CERTIFIED

-The WGRC is a member of the American Red Cross.
-All swim classes follow the Red Cross requirements and are taught by American Red Cross certified instructors.
 Our Pool Director holds certifications in the following Red Cross areas: Lifeguard, CPR/PR, First Aide, and WSL (certified by Red Cross to teach swim lessons and lifeguard training.)
 All other guards hold a minimum of Lifeguard, CPR/PR and WSI aide certifications Water Safety is taught at all levels.

 WEATHER POLICY